-To better understand the usefulness of features in PTSD screening, we check the importance of each feature based on the GL_2 -regularized BN model with $\lambda = \lambda{1se}$.
+To better understand the usefulness of features in PTSD screening, we check the importance of each feature based on the GL2-regularized BN model with $\lambda = \lambda{1se}$ .
 Precisely, we measure the importance of a feature as the increase in MSE when the feature values are removed from the test set.
 This provides a numerical measure of how much each variable contributes to predicting PTSD.

 Typically, given a model, the importance of a feature is assessed by a random permutation of the feature values in the test set (Altmann et al. 2010).
 This is done because most machine learning methods cannot be used with missing feature values.
-Since BN models can, we propose a new approach to calculate the importance of a feature by simply removing the feature column from the test set.
-We believe this is cleaner than permuting the values of the feature, which may introduce noise in the prediction process.
+Because BN models can, we propose a new approach to calculate a feature's importance by removing the feature column from the test set.
+This is cleaner than permuting the values of the feature, which may introduce noise in the prediction process.
 Earlier in the paper, we used multiple imputations to train a BN model with missing variables.
-In this section, we are considering a variable missing for prediction purposes to test a feature's importance.
-While BN models can make predictions with missing values, prediction performance will suffer if missing an important feature.
+In this section, we consider a missing variable for prediction purposes to test a feature's importance.
+Although BN models can make predictions with missing values, prediction performance will suffer if missing an important feature.

-Making exact inferences with BN is computationally inefficient, especially given such a large dataset.
+Making exact inferences with BN is computationally inefficient, especially given such a large data set.
 Instead of evaluating the increase of MSE using the entire test set, we analyze it with random sampling.
 Specifically, we randomly sample 100 veterans from the test set with replacement, calculate the increase of MSE for each predictor assuming its value is missing, and repeat these two steps 500 times.
-The feature importance for the proposed GL_2 -regularized BN model with λ{1se} is shown in Fig. 5.
-Unsurprisingly, PC-PTSD-5 has the highest feature importance among all fourteen features.
+The feature importance for the proposed $GL_2$ -regularized BN model with $\lambda{1se}$ is shown in Figure 5.
+Unsurprisingly, PC-PTSD-5 has the highest feature importance among all 14 features.
 Also, ServiceConnectedFlag, CombatFlag, AgentOrangeFlag, MilitarySexualTraumaFlag, TBI, and Age are all important features that help to predict PTSD.
 Following the same procedure, we evaluate the feature importance based on the BIC score-based BN.
-The results are presented in Fig. 6.
-We get fairly consistent results between the GL_2 -regularized BN and the BIC score-based BN, especially providing the same seven important features.
+The results are presented in Figure 6.
+We get fairly consistent results between the $GL_2$ -regularized BN and the BIC score-based BN, especially providing the same seven important features.
 These results are consistent with what we got based on the Markov boundary analysis in Table 2.

 6.3.
-A Naïve Bayes Model
+Naïve Bayes Model